 Does Making Tax Digital cover VAT only?

 Making Tax Digital is an overarching plan to digitise the UK’s entire tax system.
-Making Tax Digital for Income Tax is slated to launch in April 2024, while Making Tax Digital for Corporation Tax is likely to follow suit (but no sooner than April 2026).
+Making Tax Digital for Income Tax (MTD for ITSA) is due to launch in April 2026 for sole traders and landlords with business or property income above £50,000 and April 2027 for sole traders and landlords with business or property income above £30,000.

-MTD for VAT was the first facet of the UK tax system to ‘go digital’, with VAT-registered businesses blazing a trail for the future of digitised tax reporting.
+MTD for VAT was the first step towarded making the UK tax system ‘go digital’, with VAT-registered businesses blazing a trail for the future of digitised tax reporting.

 What VAT-related records must I store digitally?